Proposal for simulating quantum spin models with the Dzyaloshinskii-Moriya interaction using Rydberg atoms and the construction of asymptotic quantum many-body scar states: Derivation of the XXZ Hamiltonian

 Using the standard second-order perturbation theory, we obtain the effective Hamiltonian:

-Because the state $\cket{j} (j=1,2,3,4)$ is the $S$ state, the only nonvanishing intermediate states are $P$ states due to the selection rule.
+Because the state $\cket{j} (j=1,2,3,4)$ is an $S$ state, the only nonvanishing intermediate states are $P$ states due to the selection rule.
 We can write down the effective Hamiltonian in the spin language.
 The spin operators can be defined as

-From the definitions of the spin operators and Eq.~(\ref{eq:2nd_order_effective_Hamiltonian_two_Rydberg_atoms}), we obtain the XXZ type Hamiltonian
+From the definitions of the spin operators and Eq.~(\ref{eq:2nd_order_effective_Hamiltonian_two_Rydberg_atoms}), we obtain the {\it XXZ} type Hamiltonian

-Here, we extend the above results to the case of $M$ atoms.
+We then extend the above results to the case of $M$ atoms.
 We assume that $M$ Rydberg atoms are arranged in a one-dimensional open chain.
 In this case, the effective Hamiltonian is given by

 where $R_{jk}\equiv d|j-k|$, $J_{jk}\equiv \tilde{C}_6(n_1,n_2)/R_{jk}^6$, and $h_j^z\equiv (E_{n_2S_{1/2}}-E_{n_1S_{1/2}})+\left\{[C_6(n_2,n_2)-C_6(n_1,n_1)]/2\right\}\sum_{k\not=j}1/R_{jk}^6$.
 In this work, we neglect the second term of $h_j^z$ because this term is small compared with the first term in typical experimental situations.